Marcos Paulo (footballer, born 2001): Atlético Madrid

 On 5 July 2021, Marcos Paulo was announced by La Liga club Atlético Madrid, joining in a free transfer and signing a five-year contract.
 On 24 August 2021, he joined Primeira Liga side Famalicão on a season-long loan deal.

 On 1 September 2022, Marcos Paulo was loaned to Segunda División side CD Mirandés, for one year.

-On 28 December 2022, Marcos Paulo officially returned to Brazil, joining Brazilian Série A club São Paulo on loan until the end of the 2023 season.
+On 28 December, he returned to Brazil and joined Série A club São Paulo on loan until the end of the 2023 season.

+On 29 August 2024, Marcos Paulo joined Belgian side RWD Molenbeek on a one-year loan deal with a buyout clause.
+Molenbeek terminated the loan early on 7 November 2024.

+Boavista

+On 23 January 2025, Marcos Paulo signed a three-year contract with Boavista back in his adopted country.

 International career

 Marcos Paulo is eligible to represent Portugal through his maternal grandfather, born in Vila Cova, Vila Real.
 He made his international debut for Portugal under-18 on 17 April 2019 as a 52nd-minute substitute for Tiago Araújo in a 1–1 home draw with France.
 In the following days he scored in wins over Mexico (two in a 3–1 victory) and Denmark as his team won the Porto International Tournament.

 Marcos Paulo's first involvement with the under-19 team was at the 2019 Toulon Tournament.
 He played the first two games of a group-stage elimination, and scored in a 3–2 win over reigning champions England in Salon-de-Provence.